ilminka/my-portfolio-page/README.md

 * Clone the repository, with the command "git clone [repository url]", into the local directory.
 * Open code with the command "atom ."

+Here is a link to the project in GitHub. https://github.com/ilminka/my-portfolio-page

 ## Known Bugs

 There are no bugs present.